elixir-europe-training/ELIXIR-TrP-FAIR-training-handbook/docs/chapters/chapter_03.md

 ## Learning Outcomes
 By the end of this chapter you will be able to:
-1. Describe the four phases of training materials life cycle (development, running course, sharing, archiving)
+- Describe the four phases of training materials life cycle (development, running course, sharing, archiving)
-2. Describe how to use the Google Suite, GitHub/GitLab, Zenodo, a web portal and a Learning Management System (LMS)
+- Describe how to use the Google Suite, GitHub/GitLab, Zenodo, a web portal and a Learning Management System (LMS)
-3. List the (long-term) implications in terms of FAIR of choosing technologies such as Google Suite, GitHub/GitLab, Zenodo, a web portal and a Learning Management System (LMS)
+- List the (long-term) implications in terms of FAIR of choosing technologies such as Google Suite, GitHub/GitLab, Zenodo, a web portal and a Learning Management System (LMS)
+- Compare the advantages and disadvantages of the platforms in each of the four phases
+- For each phase, explain how to interpret FAIR principles
+- For each phase, identify platforms that best comply with the FAIR principles according to user’s needs and priorities
+- Document/justify their choices for a given learning platform